Rahil16/image-caption-generator/README.md

 For this demonstration, a **small custom dataset** of sample images (soccer player, dog, and car) was used to keep runtime light and GPU usage minimal.
 Each image has a few manually defined captions for supervised training.

-*(A larger version can be trained using the Flickr8k or MS COCO dataset.)*
+*Precisely the Flickr8k dataset was used.*

 ---